jhpyle/docassemble/_docs/logic.md

 ---
 layout: docs
-title: Interview logic
+title: Interview Flow
-short_title: Interview Logic
+short_title: Interview Flow
 ---

-# <a name="intro"></a>Introduction
+# <a name="intro"></a>Interview Flow Introduction

-Unlike other guided interview systems, in which the interview author maps out a decision tree or flowchart to indicate which questions should be asked and in which order, **docassemble** implicitly figures out what questions to ask and when to ask them.
+Unlike other guided interview systems, in which the interview developer maps out a decision tree or flowchart to indicate which questions should be asked and in which order, Stewards implicitly figure out what questions to ask and when to ask them.

-For example, if the point of your interview is to assemble a document, and one of the fields in the document is the user's Social Security Number (SSN), the interview will ask the user for his or her SSN;
+For example, if the point of your interview is to assemble a document, and one of the fields in the document is the user's Social Security Number (SSN), the Steward will ask the user for his or her SSN;
-**docassemble** does not need to be told to ask for the SSN.
+The Steward does not need to be told to ask for the SSN.

-However, if your document only displays the SSN conditionally, **docassemble** will only ask for the SSN if that condition is met.
+However, if your document only displays the SSN conditionally, the Steward will only ask for the SSN if that condition is met.
 For example, your document template might include:

 {% highlight text %}